Master-Code234/pong-game/README.md

 6. Type  git clone + The url you copied

+7. Open **Index.html** in a browser

-Unsolved Issues
+## Unsolved Issues

-1. The ball can clip though the top and bottom of the players at certain angles
+- The ball can clip though the top and bottom of the players at certain angles

-2. The ball moves slower on some devices than others
+- The ball moves slower on some devices than others

+- Does not work on moblie devices

+## Thanks Too

 Thanks To Kasper Kain for helping with this project.